DigiACTive/django-storage-swift/README.md

 # django-storage-swift: a storage layer for OpenStack Swift

+**This is the major feature branch, as maintained by DigiACTive.
+It has diverged considerably from the original project.**

 django-storage-swift allows Django applications to use OpenStack Swift as a file storage layer.

 ## Features